The-Graze/ProfilePictures/README.md

 run the game once first then You edit the config to set your PFP (or can change in game with [BepinexConfigManager](https://github.com/BepInEx/BepInEx.ConfigurationManager)

 ![image](https://github.com/The-Graze/ProfilePictures/assets/82724623/387237c5-ae2e-41ce-91af-9d8e8005e353)

+It needs to be an image LINK, you can upload the image to an image host site and copy it as long as it dosn't have a site in the link

+(some image hosts will count it as "raw", Github and imgur are two options, dicord can work but links may not be perminant)

 default will be :